Establishing New Electric and/or Natural Gas Service at a New Location: Guidelines for Houses and Manufactured Homes

 • If a lot, is there a house on either side of the lot?

-• Will you or Entergy trench the premises and lay the underground conduit?
-If you are providing the trench you must ensure that underground wire is pulled through the conduit?
+Will you or Entergy trench the premises and lay the underground conduit?
+If you are providing the trench you must meet Entergy requirements and ensure the pull string is pulled through the conduit.
+The standard is company provided cable (consult the company).

-Natural Gas Service (Service is available in some parts of Baton Rouge).
+(Service is available in some parts of Baton Rouge)

 • Are there any gas lines that reside on the same side of the street?